Save Our Streets

 No matter how long you have lived in Hong Kong, walking the streets is never a meaningless sleepwalk from A to B. It’s possible that long-time residents don’t look for anything anymore, or disinterested parties just see a start and a finish.
 But that’s where they’re going wrong.
 To observe the chaos is to observe the reflection of society; the man who laughs when your closing umbrella sprays him with water; the shop cats who nestle, camouflaged, among the shipment boxes; the throngs of middle-aged gamers occupying a new Pokemon Go zone; topless men and loaded trolleys that won’t slow down; schoolgirls linking arms like daisy chains you don’t have the heart to break; mini amps wired up to optimistic buskers.

 Perhaps it’s sentimentality speaking, but I do not want to find myself lamenting what was.
-I want to bask in what we have, not mourn for it.
+I want to bask in what is.
 What I once understood to be malaise is now indubitably the feeling of fear.
 Fear that in ‘managing’ Hong Kong’s streets, the city will become a faceless facsimile of what it used to be.
 A city that has selected artists performing inside the very specific dimensions of regulation, delivery-people expelled to certain streets to do their work, eateries requiring bricks and mortar and every certificate in the book.
 No smells to linger in your nostrils, minimal sounds to be heard beyond the click-clack of shoes, and the sights to be of the very ordinary kind.
 A perfectly managed city.